 I said to Trin, let’s just do the hostel for $35.
 Upon hearing this, the hotel attendant quickly piped up and said that they can give us the room for $35.
 We took it.
 I love offseason.
 I think there was only one other guest in the place.
 We had the pool and kitchen to ourselves.
 We had a wonderful relaxing night.

 The Airbnb host fail was inconvenient, but it turned out to be a blessing in disguise as we found out later.

-The light rain kept us cool as we hoisted ourselves up the incline.
-At the crest of the crater we could see nothing but clouds.
+The light rain kept us cool as we hoisted ourselves up against the incline.
+At the crest of the crater, we could see nothing but clouds.
 There was another couple at the top who decided not to slide down into the crater saying it was too steep and slippery.

 The hike back down was easier and was more scenic since the clouds had thinned out and we could see the La Fortuna and its surrounding countryside.

 We retrieved our backpacks from the previous night’s hotel and proceeded to walk to town.
 The home we stayed in during the remainder of our stay in La Fortuna was about a five-minute walk from the bus station where we originally arrived.